nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 ## Which items can be in another player's world?

-Most item can be in another player's world except for all the "Seen X" items or the "Visited Y" items
-3 random local item that are not traps are set but they can be disabled using the no local compatible option.
+Every Items can be in other player's worlds.

 ## What if I have items, unlocks, or locations that I'd like to not have randomized?

 It's all manual.
-Just exclude them from either the item or location list.
-Just make sure not to exclude items
-that starts with either "seen X" or "Visited X" and do not exclude the location that give those.
+Just exclude them from either the item or location list. ~~Just make sure not to exclude items that starts with either "seen X" or "Visited X" and do not exclude the location that give those.~~ This is not the case anymore since those items were replaced by Events in the Async build.

 ## How do I install the mod for a Manual game?

 There is no mandatory mods for this game.
+Unless you Enable 2 way teleporters logic, then you will need a mod (LOGIC NOT TESTED).
 For more info look at the [setup guide (Webhost)](/tutorial/Manual_OuterWilds_Nicopopxd/setup/en) /
 [setup guide (Github)](setup_en.md).

 ## Game Troubleshooting